binsec/rosarum/README.md

-# Backdoor benchmarks
+# ROSARUM

-This is a collection of benchmarks that can be used to evaluate software backdoor detection methods.
+The ROSARUM backdoor detection benchmark contains a series of backdoored programs which can be used to evaluate software backdoor detection methods.

 Each benchmark comes in three flavors:
 - _safe_: no backdoor exists in the program (to test the detection method's precision)
 - _backdoored_: one or more backdoors exist in the program (to test the detection method's recall)
 - _ground-truth_: the same backdoors exist as in the _backdoored_ version, except that every time